bcomnes/top-bun/README.md

     --dest, -d            path to build destination directory (default: "public") --ignore, -i          comma separated gitignore style ignore string --drafts              Build draft pages with the `.draft.{md,js,html}` page suffix.
-    --copy                Path to directories to copy into dist; can be used multiple times --target, -t          comma separated target strings for esbuild --noEsbuildMeta       skip writing the esbuild metafile to disk --watch-only          watch and build the src directory without serving --help, -h            show help
+    --target, -t          comma separated target strings for esbuild --noEsbuildMeta       skip writing the esbuild metafile to disk --eject, -e           eject the top bun default layout, style and client into the src flag directory --watch, -w           build, watch and serve the site build --watch-only          watch and build the src folder without serving --copy                path to directories to copy into dist; can be used multiple times --help, -h            show help
-    --version, -v         show version information top-bun (v7.0.0)
+    --version, -v         show version information top-bun (v10.5.1)
 ```

 `top-bun` builds a `src` directory into a `dest` directory (default: `public`).
 `top-bun` is also aliased to a `tb` bin.

 - Running `top-bun` will result in a `build` by default.
-- Running `top-bun --watch` will build the site and start an auto-reloading development web-server that watches for changes.
+- Running `top-bun --watch` or `top-bun -w` will build the site and start an auto-reloading development web-server that watches for changes.
+- Running `top-bun --eject` or `top-bun -e` will extract the default layout, global styles, and client-side JavaScript into your source directory and add the necessary dependencies to your package.json.

 `top-bun` is primarily a unix `bin` written for the [Node.js](https://nodejs.org) runtime that is intended to be installed from `npm` as a `devDependency` inside a `package.json` committed to a `git` repository.
 It can be used outside of this context, but it works best within it.